AndreasHuth/water-control/README.md

-# water-control
+# watering System
 ## Short Description
-Project to control water quantities for watering plants
+Project to control water quantities for watering plants.
+Control of an main and control valve via:
+* buttons
+* MQTT - Wifi
+Display to show the status and data.

 ## How to use
 Please download the whole project and open it direktly in Visual Studio Code.